autopower/thermeq3/README.md

 See the [diagnostic readme](https://github.com/autopower/thermeq3/tree/master/install/diag/README.md)

 ##What's new?
+###2017-Jan-14
+* file del_dev.py in support directory for deleting devices from cube.
+In case that you have corrupted condfiguration and many Wrong address errors in log file.

 ###2016-Dec-30
 * for the bravest there is an [alpha channel](https://github.com/autopower/thermeq3/tree/master/install/alpha)
 * this is only for upgrade, please use [this upgrade script](https://github.com/autopower/thermeq3/tree/master/install/alpha/upgrade.sh)